 There is regularly a sense that while this feels like one of the worst times you’ve been through, there’s something larger at play offering immense expansion and fresh perspectives.
 Afterwards, the emerging feelings of freedom and newness reiterate this sense that it may have been the best thing that’s ever happened, in spite of how challenging it felt at the time.
 There’s an acceptance of the challenges as aspects of your empowerment, and a deep inner knowing that this has transformed your worldview profoundly.

 In every moment of life’s challenges, you’re given opportunities to awaken buried parts of yourself that lead to more expanded and empowered ways of being in the world.
 You’ll be shown new perspectives which felt unattainable from your previous, limited perspective.
 They were always there, you just couldn’t see them from where you were.

 You may find you approach problems or relationships in new ways that in turn transform the way others relate to you.
 A deep and all-encompassing compassion and love sets in and flows to all of existence.
 Perhaps you discover a desire to spread that love in some way.
 You may feel tuned in to intuitive messages that guide you more lovingly than your ego mind and ingrained beliefs.

 As if the changes you’ve been through weren’t enough, you may find a desire to move to new places or new ways of supporting yourself arises.
 It may even feel like a calling, a desire so strong and undeniable that it becomes almost obsessive.

-Anything less than passion and joy doesn’t feel like a good enough reason to do anything.
+Anything less than passion and joy don’t feel like good enough reasons to do anything.
 You may grow bored with things you used to enjoy, and your soul longs for deep connection and meaning.